polygloton/naan/README.md

 - You are using korma, of course.
 - You do a lot of simple CRUD operations and are tired of writing the same code.
 - Your tables have an integer key column ('id' by default) and a string candidate key column ('name' by default).
 Each of these are optional and configurable.
-- Naan provides little more than simple CRUD helpers, so it assumes that you will write more complex SQL using komra.
+- Naan provides little more than simple CRUD helpers, so it assumes that you will write more complex SQL using korma.
 Naan shouldn't ever get in your way.
 - You can customize your entity definitions when you want to override naan defaults for a particular table.

 ## Usage